LarsIX/narrative_index/README.md

 # AI Narrative Index (AINI)

 This repository contains the full research pipeline for constructing the **AI Narrative Index (AINI)** — a time-series measure of how artificial intelligence is represented and emotionally framed in financial news.

-The index is derived from **Wall Street Journal (WSJ)** articles from **2023 to 2025** and used as an independent variable to estimate asset returns.
+The index is derived from **Wall Street Journal (WSJ)** articles (2023–2025) and evaluated as a predictive factor for asset returns and volatility.

-The project integrates **Transformer-based NLP**, **manual annotation**, **deep learning fine-tuning**, and **econometric inference** — all within a modular and reproducible architecture.
-Below is a brief overview of the project structure.
+The project integrates **Transformer-based NLP**, **manual annotation**, **deep learning fine-tuning**, and **statistical inference** — all within a modular and reproducible architecture.

 ![Flowchart](https://github.com/user-attachments/assets/1296faff-9172-4a18-af42-16b829f4c823)